yehiashouman/MultiVideoMetricsTracker/README.md

   rw_seek_count,                     // Reverse seek action count
   replay_count,                      // (not yet used)
   fs_count,                          // Entering Fullscreen mode count
-  percentage_elapsed,                // Max viewed second / duration
-  percentage_unique_seconds_viewed,  // Percentage of video actually viewed = (Unique seconds watched / video duration  (without repetition and with video within viewport and tab is active)) watch_time_sec,                    // Total watch time including rewinds on_screen_sec,                     // Unique playback seconds where video is within viewport and visible duration_sec,                      // Video duration current_time_sec                   // Current time in video }
+  percent_max_progress,                // Furthest progress in the video (Can happen even by skipping) / duration percentage_unique_viewed,  // Percentage of seconds of the video actually viewed = (Unique seconds watched / video duration  (unique seconds are counted one time and with video within viewport and tab is active)) total_watch_time_sec,                    // Total watch time including rewinded segments unique_viewed_sec,                     // Unique playback seconds where video is within viewport and visible (counted one time regardless of replay) duration_sec,                      // Video duration current_time_sec                   // Current time in video }